antonkarliner/timer-coffee/assets/data/privacy_policy_web.md

 - Recipe preferences, such as favorites, last-used timestamps, slider positions, custom amounts, and custom grind size, so the product can remember how you like to brew.
 - Recipe import events, recording your anonymized user identifier, the source recipe identifier, and a timestamp when you import a recipe shared by another user, so creators can see how many people have imported their public recipes.
 - Recipe provenance, recording the original creator's user identifier on recipes you import or copy from another user, so the original author can be credited if the recipe is later shared publicly.
 This reference is removed automatically if the original author deletes their account.
+- Roaster suggestions, if you choose to help add a roaster that is not yet in our database.
+When you submit a roaster's website (and optionally its Instagram handle or city) from a bean you logged, we store that suggestion linked to your account, which may be anonymous, and use it to verify the roaster and add it to our shared roaster catalog.
+The website you submit may be fetched and analyzed by our systems and third-party AI providers as part of that review.
+Please do not submit information you do not want used for this purpose.

 d.
 Website Analytics and Technical Data